June-Skeeter/GEOB270_Lab3_2021S1/Content/Part6.md

 ## Map 3

-Create a map showing the Inundation Zone, Population_at_Risk_Clip layer classified by Population, and the Shelters layer with graduated symbols classified by capacity.
+Create a map showing the Inundation Zone, Population_at_Risk_Clip layer classified by Population, and the Shelters layer with graduated symbols classified by capacity (reference lab 1 if you forgot how to do graduated point symbols).

 ## Question 17)
 Upload Map 3 to canvas.